spinnaker/spinnaker/docs/commands.md

  * `--local-repository-directory`: (*Default*: `/var/tmp/clouddriver`) A local directory to be used to stage source files for App Engine deployments within Spinnaker's Clouddriver microservice.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: (*Required*) The Google Cloud Platform project this Spinnaker account will manage.
+ * `--provider-version`: Some providers support multiple versions/release tracks.
+This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--ssh-known-hosts-file-path`: The path to a known_hosts file to be used when connecting with a remote git repository over SSH.
  * `--ssh-private-key-file-path`: The path to an SSH private key to be used when connecting with a remote git repository over SSH.